elaysason/Mask-Wearing-Deciding-With-Deep-Learning/README.md

 # Mask-Wearing-With-Deep-Learning

-Detrimane if a person wears a mask or not using deep learning.
+Detrimane the emotion of tweet using deep learning.
 1. [General](#General)
     - [Background](#background)
     - [More About The Task In Hand](#More-About-The-Task-In-Hand)